-- 1. In the event that a hazardous material is released in the area of the school, local law enforcement and/or fire department will determine if an evacuation of the school is necessary.
-If an evacuation of the school is necessary, you will be instructed to where to go and which routes to take. - 2.
-Establish and maintain communication with law enforcement and/or fire department.
+1. In the event that a hazardous material is released in the area of the school, local law enforcement and/or fire department will determine if an evacuation of the school is

+- Establish and maintain communication with law enforcement and/or fire department.
 Establish a Command Post.
 Minimum Incident Command System Activation recommended: Facilities/Security Team - 3.
 If an evacuation to another location is imminent, prepare to move students and staff to the designated shelter utilizing available resources. - 4.
 Until ordered to evacuate assume that a "shelter-in-place" strategy will be employed and do the following: - Direct that all students and staff remain indoors until it is safe. - Direct that all heating-ventilation and cooling units are shut down. - Direct that all windows be shut.